authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Note for programmers parsing XML manually or with namespace-UNaware parsers
 ---------------------------------------------------------------------------
-In all the sample XML outputs shown in the next sections, the XML namespace prefixe of any API response element, such as the XACML ``Response`` element, might vary from an AuthzForce run time to another, but it is always the same XML element as the prefix is always mapped to the same namespace, such as ``urn:oasis:names:tc:xacml:3.0:core:schema:wd-17`` (XACML 3.0 namespace) for the XACML ``Response``.
+In all the sample XML outputs shown in the next sections, the XML namespace prefix of any API response element, such as the XACML ``Response`` element, might vary from an AuthzForce run time to another, but it is always the same XML element as the prefix is always mapped to the same namespace, such as ``urn:oasis:names:tc:xacml:3.0:core:schema:wd-17`` (XACML 3.0 namespace) for the XACML ``Response``.